TheDragonCode/benchmark/README.md

 ## Installation

-To get the latest version of Laravel Actions, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of `Runtime Comparison`, simply require the project using [Composer](https://getcomposer.org):

 ```bash
 composer require dragon-code/runtime-comparison --dev